• Stay in touch. Sign up for the 9seeds newsletter.

 If you are interested in reading more about how Authorize.net’s SIM works, you can check out the developer center at Authorize.net.

-The plugin is available exclusively through the GetShopped marketplace and is compatible with the new 3.8.9.x software.
-And to celebrate the launch, use code WPECDEC at checkout to receive 30% off. (discount expires 12/17/12)
+The plugin is available now and is compatible with the new 3.8.9.x software.

 New Plugin: Genesis Simple Headers